 My personal view is that there are at least three very broad areas of competence required for anyone wishing to enter science, engineering, technology, or pre-clinical medicine.
 The first area is logic, organized thought, and quantitative skills.
 The mind is by nature not particularly logical or rational.
-For developing this aspect at the university level, training in mathematics is required.
+For developing this aspect at the university level, some training in mathematics is required.
 The second area is language.
 In every discipline, we need to write, speak, and listen.
 Language is essential, perhaps the most essential single component.
 As Wittgenstein (in his book the Tractatus) says the limits of our language are the limits of our reality.
 All languages are a gift and important.
 No single language is, at its core, more important than any other, but it is also important to be pragmatic.
 To a large degree English, for better or worse, is the lingua franca of science.
 The third area that in my view is essential is philosophy.
 Philosophy is criticized as being a ‘luxury’ subject, non-essential, or divorced from empirical fields.
 That is simply not true.
 Philosophy is everything.
 It is the ultimate transferable skill.
 In fact, I would argue that if in a hypothetical world, one was only allowed to study one subject it would have to be philosophy, so long as it includes analytic and language copmponents.